ecarlste/bt-mechlab/README.md

 ## DONE

+- [x] Remove all unused logic for equipment slot installed actuators
 - [x] arm actuator adjustments using checkbox (not from db)
 - [x] Correctly calculate tonnage on remove all equipment for large engines with >10 heat sinks
 - [x] Correctly calculate tonnage for external heat sinks below 10 total heat sinks